shikhir-arora/karma-simple/README.md

 (where X can be positive or negative Karma count)

 - Searches ARE case sensitive, so giving karma to a keyword "test" is different from "Test" (to change this, see comment in `karma.js` and change `.trim();` to `.trim().toLowerCase();`)

-- These values are stored in the specified folder (default "karmafiles") as binary files containing the current int karma count (positive or negative).

 *You can also add karma for an emoticon, :emoticonname: ++/-- if you wish; this will work as well and is stored correctly.
 Can be useful for specific emoticons (such as custom ones in your server)*